Italian Prime Minister Conte offers resignation amid political crisis | DW | 20.08.2019

 In his speech before the Senate, Conte took aim at his Interior Minister and Deputy Prime Minister Matteo Salvini, calling him "irresponsible" for engineering a political crisis for "personal and party interests."

-Salvini, emboldened by his party’s strong showing in May’s EU elections, has increasing been positioning himself as Italy’s main leader on the world stage.
+Salvini, emboldened by his party’s strong showing in May’s EU elections, has increasingly positioned himself as Italy’s main leader on the world stage.

 Two weeks ago, he made the surprise announcement that his far-right League no longer wanted to remain in an alliance with the anti-establishment Five Star Movement (M5S), presenting a no-confidence vote against Conte and pushing for fresh elections.